PrimeCKO™ Conditional Knockout Mouse Models

 - Novel CRISPR strategy for higher efficiency and success rate

-- Animal generated in a AAALAC-accredited animal facility in the USA
+- Animal generated in a AAALAC-accredited animal facility

 - Animal IP belongs to customers